Lincoln in the Bardo: Setting

-Much of the novel takes place in the bardo, a Tibetan term for the Buddhist "intermediate state" between death and reincarnation when the consciousness is not connected to a body.
+Much of the novel takes place in the bardo, a Tibetan Buddhist term for the "intermediate state" between death and reincarnation when the consciousness is not connected to a body.
 In Saunders's conception, the "ghosts" that inhabit the bardo are "disfigured by desires they failed to act upon while alive" and are threatened by permanent entrapment in the liminal space.
 They are unaware that they have died, referring to the space as their "hospital-yard" and to their coffins as "sick-boxes".

 Saunders has said that, while he named the setting after Tibetan tradition, he incorporated elements of the Christian and Egyptian afterlives, so as not to be "too literal."
 The selection of the term "bardo", he said, was "partly to help the reader not to bring too many preconceptions to it... in a book about the afterlife, it's good to destabilize all of the existing beliefs as much as you can."

 Adaptations

+Audiobook

-Saunders has typically recorded his stories' audiobook adaptations himself, but given this novel's cast of 166 characters, he did not feel he could be the sole voice actor for its adaptation.
+Saunders has typically recorded his stories' audiobook adaptations himself, but given this novel's cast of 166 characters, he did not feel he could be the sole voice actor.
 His friend Nick Offerman agreed early in the production process to take a role, as did Offerman's wife, Megan Mullally.
 The two then recruited Julianne Moore, Don Cheadle, Rainn Wilson, and Susan Sarandon.
 Non-celebrities with parts include Saunders's wife, his children, and various friends.
 Other notable narrators include David Sedaris, Carrie Brownstein, Lena Dunham, Keegan-Michael Key, Miranda July, Ben Stiller, Bradley Whitford, Bill Hader, Mary Karr, Jeffrey Tambor, Kat Dennings, Jeff Tweedy, and Patrick Wilson.

+Other

 Mullally and Offerman purchased the rights to produce a film version of the novel five weeks after it was released.
-Saunders will be involved in the process, and has said he hopes to "find a way to make the experience of getting [the] movie made as wild and enjoyable and unpredictable as the experience of writing it".

-In February 2017, Lincoln in the Bardo was adapted as a 360-degree, interactive virtual reality video, commissioned by The New York Times.
-The adaptation was directed by Graham Sack and produced by Jennifer 8.
-Lee.
+The Metropolitan Opera commissioned Missy Mazzoli and Royce Vavrek to adapt the book into an opera, with a debut scheduled for October 2026.

 Reception

 Critical reception

-Lincoln in the Bardo was acclaimed by literary critics, with review aggregator Bookmarks reporting zero negative and only three mixed reviews among 42 total, indicating "rave" reviews.
-The novel won the 2017 Man Booker Prize.
-The novelist Colson Whitehead, writing in the New York Times, called the book "a luminous feat of generosity and humanism."
-Time magazine listed it as one of its top ten novels of 2017, and Paste ranked it the fifth best novel of the 2010s.
+In The New York Times, novelist Colson Whitehead called the book "a luminous feat of generosity and humanism".
+Time magazine listed it as one of its top ten novels of 2017, and Paste ranked it the fifth-best novel of the 2010s.
+In 2024, The New York Times named it the 18th-best book of the 21st century.

-The novel has been compared with Edgar Lee Masters's poetry collection Spoon River Anthology, published in 1915.
-Tim Martin, writing for Literary Review, also compared its "babble of American voices," some from primary sources and some expertly fabricated, with the last act of Thornton Wilder's play Our Town.
+The novel has been compared to Edgar Lee Masters's poetry collection Spoon River Anthology.
+Tim Martin, writing for Literary Review, compared its "babble of American voices", some from primary sources and some expertly fabricated, to the last act of Thornton Wilder's play Our Town.

+The novel won the 2017 Booker Prize.